 2N2604 Temperature-Power Derating Curve [2N2605]

 PNP Low Power Silicon Transistor.
-Package, TO-46 Metal Can.
+Package, TO-46 metal Can.

 Transistor Applications: Designed for high speed switching applications.

-2N2604 Derating Curve, TO-46 Package
+2N2604 Air Temp.
+Derating Curve, TO-46 Package

 Use the Graph to determine how much to derate power [wattage] based on ambient operational temperature.
 Note that both the 2N2604 and 2N2605 need to be derated for any temperate above 250C, and have a maximum operational ambient temperature range to 2000C